Critical habitat: Considerations

+Conservation and economic views of land use are often in conflict and are taken into account when designating critical habitat.
+Activities like mining, logging, and transportation infrastructure can have a large impact on the surrounding habitat.
 Critical habitat requirements do not apply to citizens engaged in activities on private land that do not involve a Federal agency.
-However, if an activity on property property requires an action by a Federal agency (such as a loan, increasing irrigation flows, permits from a federal agency, etc.), then the Federal agency must ensure that the action will not adversely modify the designated critical habitat.
+However, if an activity on private property requires an action by a Federal agency (such as a loan, increasing irrigation flows, permits from a federal agency, etc.), then the Federal agency must ensure that the action will not adversely modify the designated critical habitat.